Craig O. Stewart, Ph.D., Undergraduate Studies Coordinator

 COMM 3330 - Communication Research Methods (4)

 Examination and application of qualitative and quantitative methods of research.
-Three hours of lecture, two hours of laboratory per week.
-PREREQUISITE: COMM 2100 or JOUR 1700.
+Three hours of lecture, one hour of laboratory per week.
+PREREQUISITE: COMM 2100 and 2101.

 COMM 3341 - Discussion (3)